David Dawson (politician): Iowa House of Representatives

-U.S. House campaign
+2026 U.S. House of Representatives campaign

 On August 27, 2025, Dawson announced his campaign for the United States House of Representatives in Iowa's 4th congressional district.

-Organizations

-Dawson is a member of the following organizations:
+He won the Democratic primary in June 2026 with 39% of the vote, defeating Stephanie Steiner and Ashley WolfTornabane.
+He advanced to the general election against Republican nominee Chris McGowan after incumbent Representative Randy Feenstra chose to run for governor rather than seek reelection.

+Personal life